yogesh-studypad/cocos-docs/manual/studio/v4/chapter3/Editor/UIOverview/en.md

 ![image](res_en/image012.png)

-Cocos Studio support Chinese and English interface.
+Cocos Studio support English, Simplified Chinese and Traditional Chinese.
 You need to restart Cocos Studio for your new language setting to take effect.

 ####7 Help